+It contained about a hundred of these lines, with the letters at evendistances, and undivided into words.
 The Exploring Expedition to the Rocky Mountains, Oregon and California by Brevet Col. J.C.
 Fremont - Full Text Free Book (Part 1/9) Part 1 out of 9 Produced by Larry Mittell and PG Distributed Proofreaders No work has appeared from the American press within the past few yearsbetter calculated to interest the community at large than Colonel J.C.Fremont's Narrative of his Exploring Expedition to the Rocky Mountains,Oregon, and North California, undertaken by the orders of the UnitedStates government.
 Eminently qualified for the task assigned him, Colonel Fremont enteredupon his duties with alacrity, and has embodied in the following pages theresults of his observations.

 "You are? " "That's all right, but please don't go on stringing me," pleadedthe younger American.
 "Then you have my heartfelt sympathy," Tom assured him.
 Alf Drew shifted once more on his feet. "'Bouter year," he answered.
 "Do I get the makings? " "Come here! " "Him?
 Full text of "Reports of the Princeton University Expeditions to Patagonia, 1896-1899.
 J. B. Hatcher in charge" The Discovery of Yellowstone Park by Nathaniel Pitt Langford.
 Part 1 out of 3 Produced by Juliet Sutherland, Keren Vergon, Garrett Alley, DavidWidger and the Online Distributed Proofreading Team _Journal of the Washburn Expedition to the Yellowstone and FireholeRivers in the Year 1870_ by Nathaniel Pitt Langford Foreword (not included) Introduction Journal Index (not included) When the rumored discovery in the year 1861 of extensive gold placers onSalmon river was confirmed, the intelligence spread through the stateslike wild fire.

 [Illustration: JAMES BRIDGER.]
 The old mountaineers of Montana were generally regarded as greatfabricators.
 [Illustration: Very much yours D.G.
 Mr. Mr. World Wide School Library - Geography-Geography.
 World Wide School Library - Geography-Travel.
 Six Months in Mexico by Nellie Bly.
 Ed they are in a thorny shell.
 The Mexican Indians gather them and peel them and sell them to travelers for six cents a dozen.

 It is called "tuna," and is considered very healthy.
 It has a very cool and pleasing taste.
 From this century-plant, or cacti, the Mexicans make their beer, which they call pulque (pronounced polke).
 It is also used by the natives to fence in their mud houses, and forms a most picturesque and impassable surrounding.
+The Indians seem cleanly enough, despite all that's been said to the contrary.
+The whirlwinds, or sand spouts, form very pretty pictures on the barren plain.
 Cape Cod by Henry David Thoreau.
 Clothes on a rock; further, a woman's scarf, a gown, a straw bonnet, the brig's caboose, and one of her masts high and dry, broken into several pieces.

 Ever since I first saw California, and became, inevitably, a Californiac, I have been talking about it, irritating and boring uncounted thousands.
 I begin placatingly enough, "Yes, I know you aren't going to believe this," I say.
 "Once I didn't believe it myself.
 I realize that it all sounds impossible.
 In another little volume devoted to the praise of California, Willie Britt is on record as saying that he'd rather be a busted lamp-post on Battery Street than the Waldorf-Astoria.
 South Wind by Norman Douglas.
 Iling priest, soon outstripped both of them, in spite of a ten minutes' conversation on the quay with the pretty peasant girl of the steamer.
 He had engaged the fastest driver on the island, and was now tearing frantically up the road, determined to be the first to apprise the Duchess of the lunatic's arrival.
 The Duchess of San Martino, a kind-hearted and imposing lady of mature age who, under favourable atmospheric conditions (in winter-time, for instance, when the powder was not so likely to run down her face), might have passed, so far as profile was concerned, for a faded French beauty of bygone centuries--the Duchess was no exception to the rule.

 Generation after generation, many of its members had obtained renown, not only for chivalric courage, but for every virtue which can adorn humanity.
 Their ancestral home was a massive feudal castle on an eminence near the stately city of Leon.
+James Marquette was born at the ancient seat of the family in the year 1637.
 To Cuba and Back by Richard H. Dana.
 Ng the men, no Spanish hats, or Spanish cloaks, or bright jackets, or waistcoats, or open, slashed trousers, that are so picturesque in other Spanish countries.